© Ivan Shidlovski | Dreamstime.com

 - Establish a regular exercise program.
 Exercise makes bones and muscles stronger and helps prevent bone loss.
 Weight-bearing exercises such as walking or jogging, done three to four times a week, are best for preventing osteoporosis.

 - Take vitamins and supplements such as calcium and vitamin D to help build strong bones.
-To learn more about the specific dosages and types of supplements you need to prevent osteoporosis, download our free report, Osteoporosis Guidelines: Natural Remedies for Osteoporosis Symptoms.
 Whether you choose hormone replacement or not, it is important that you consume these nutrients regularly to protect your bones.

 - Schedule an appointment with an integrative physician who specializes in hormone replacement therapy to have your hormone levels tested.
 If you need help finding such a doctor near where you live, our Guide on Osteoporosis Relief: Natural Remedies for Osteoporosis Prevention and Treatment contains resources that will help you in your search.
 Based on the results of your hormone levels testing, your doctor can individually tailor a bioidentical hormone regimen specifically designed for you.
 Whether you take synthetic hormones or bioidentical hormones, it is important that you are monitored carefully.
 If you are taking too much of either form of the hormones, there can be side effects.
 These include fatigue, weight gain, headaches, mood swings, increased facial hair or hair loss.
 Maintain regular follow-up appointments and re-test your hormone panels if necessary to ensure you achieve symptom relief at the lowest possible dosage.